 Under the Share Purchase Agreement, the purchaser is obliged to settle the final purchase price by way of a deferred payment note.
 All outstanding payment obligations of the purchaser under the deferred payment note (the "Obligations") will be due and payable in full on the fifteenth anniversary date of completion of the SEIL Disposal ("Completion", and the date of Completion being 19 January 2023) (the "Maturity Date"), although the Maturity Date may be further extended up to the twenty-fourth anniversary date of Completion if the Obligations remain outstanding.
-However, pursuant to the deferred payment note, the Group will waive, cancel and forgive the repayment of all Obligations by the purchaser on the said twenty-fourth anniversary date of Completion.
-Accordingly, any outstanding Obligations as at the twenty-fourth anniversary date of Completion.
+However, pursuant to the deferred payment note, the Group will waive, cancel and forgive the repayment of all Obligations by the purchaser on the said twenty-fourth anniversary date of Completion and the purchaser will not be liable for any Obligation thereafter.
+The deferred payment note will terminate on the twenty-fourth anniversary date of Completion.
 Accordingly, any outstanding Obligations as at the twenty-fourth anniversary date of Completion will not be paid by the purchaser to the Group, and will be written-off in the books of the Group.